architecture-building-systems/CityEnergyAnalyst/legacy/cross-platforms/installation-guide-ubuntu.rst

 Installation guide for Ubuntu
 =============================

+.. note:: We don't support installing the CEA on Ubuntu system - there are currently a bunch of things that don't work correctly.
+This guide shows how far we got.
+Use it if you're feeling adventurous and would like to help out.

 Follow these instructions to install the CEA on a Linux system (tested on Ubuntu 18.04.2 LTS with minimal installation configuration)